Disclosure: This post may contain affiliate links. If you buy through them, we may earn a small commission at no extra cost to you.

 3) What to Look For in Winter Boots for Plantar Fasciitis

-- Insulation that does not turn the inside into a shapeless marshmallow
+• Insulation that does not turn the inside into a shapeless marshmallow: warm is good; unstable is not.

-- Arch support or room for a supportive insert
+• Arch support or room for a supportive insert: the boot should support your midfoot or allow an upgrade.

-- A toe box with enough room for thicker socks without crowding your foot
+• A toe box with enough room: thicker socks should not turn your toes into packed cargo.

 This is one of those categories where a boot can be rugged-looking and still not actually helpful.
 Looks are nice.
 Heel pain does not care.